Bible Meaning: The highland, exalted

 Strong's Concordance #H758, #G4947

 The Biblical term Syria comes from the Hebrew word "Aram" (Strong's #H758).
 The Arameans were some of the earliest settlers who populated the area between Israel and Mesopotamia.
-Syria's center of power was the city of Damascus.
+The area's center of power was the city of Damascus.

 A love - hate relationship